 As I’ve said before, I started this string of running events 7 weeks before I started the blog, so I have a little catching up to do…

-This was my first 5k!
+The Say No to Drugs race was my first 5k!
 Little did I know this was the beginning of quite a large adventure that I never saw coming.

-This is a sweet 5k!
-They actually don’t give medals, so I almost didn’t do it (since I have that “I only run for medals!” rule).
-But they do give dog tags and I made an exception about my “medal rule” because the course is SO awesome.
+They don’t give medals (but they do give dog tags).
+So I almost didn’t do this race (since I have that whole “I only run for medals!” rule).
+However, I made an exception because of the wonderful course – running through Universal Studios’s backlot.

 As I said, the course was bomb!
-We got to run through Wisteria Lane, by Amity Boat Tours, around a bunch of other sets, even through a plane crash!
-A lot of people (including me) chose to go slowly and take pictures and basically be more of a tourist than a runner.
+We ran through Wisteria Lane, by Amity Boat Tours, around a bunch of other sets, and even through a plane crash!
+A lot of people (including me) chose to go slowly and take pictures – basically being more of a tourist than a runner.

-In the second mile, I noticed a woman behind me who was plugging away as best as she could, but I thought she was someone I could beat.
-Now, I am all for runners being supportive of each other and I think every person on the course is a champion.
+In the second mile, I noticed a woman behind me who was plugging away as best she could, but I thought she was someone I could beat.
+Now, I am all for runners being supportive of each other, and I think every person on the course is a champion.
 I also really believe that in every race I’m only racing myself…

 At first I was nervous about the big, final uphill battle, but the hill was besting her too.
 She was starting to fall behind.
 We came to a part with some tight-ish curves, so I couldn’t see people who were too far behind me.
 I thought “I did it!
 I’m going to come in before this lady!”

 Then I realized that the 5k and 10k veered off from each other near the finish, and being that I didn’t see her again, I think she was actually doing the 10k.
 It looks like she beat me by the sheer fact that she was doing twice the distance.
 Wah wah.